 What makes the Brain Clinic Different?

 In the New York City area, there are a number of places to obtain evaluations for ADHD and learning disabilities.
 But with each of the clinics and services, there are some problems that I have noticed over the 30 years that I have been doing this kind of work.
 They are either expensive, have inconvenient hours, have a long waiting list, or do not do a thorough enough job at testing.
 Sometimes it takes months in order to get a report.
 Most of the time graduate students, or psychologists in training, do the testing.
 That is fine, as long as the supervision is good.
-Testing goes pretty much "by the book," and as long as the testing professional has experience, then the results will be valid the vast majority of the time.
+Testing goes pretty much “by the book,” and as long as the testing professional has experience, then the results will be valid the vast majority of the time.
 However, from many places that supposedly test for learning disabilities or ADHD, I have received their reports and have had to do the evaluation again because it was inadequate.
 This is so the evaluation could stand up to a rigorous peer review, such as requesting extended time on the Bar Exam, the LSAT, or the Medical Boards.
 (Yes, there are plenty of doctors with learning disabilities!)
-Writing such reports is very demanding, and I often show my clients examples of the reports I have done so they can see first hand how elaborate the evaluations must be.
+Writing such reports is very demanding, but we have always gotten very positive feedback.